-Although Minas Anor and the Pelennor are well-settled lands, there are numerous domestic animals and cultivated plants to be seen by visitors to this region.
-Even some wild creatures dwell in or near the city.
+Minas Anor and the Pelennor are well-settled lands: numerous domestic animals and cultivated plants thrive in the region.
+Only a few wild creatures dwell in or near the city.

-The Dúnedain are only by force of circumstance agriculturalists, and the tilling of the soil is generally left to the least of their society.
-The servants employed for this 'menial' labor are men and women of mixed or lesser races, such as Dunlendings and Northmen.
-However, certain skilled or supervisory occupations - like herb gardening, the cultivation of grapes and other fruit used in the manufacture of wines and ales, and the tending of fine sheep or horses - are not considered beneath the dignity of the High Men, and so both noble masters as well as ruder folk preside over the manors and farmsteads of Anórien and Ithilien.
-The nobility comprise most of the farm owners of the Pelennor Fields.
+The Dúnedain are agriculturalists primarily due to force of circumstance, and the tilling of the soil is left to the least of their society.
+The servants employed in this menial labor are men and women of mixed blood or the lesser races: Dunlendings, Northmen, Gondorians of Haradaic descent.
+However, certain skilled or supervisory occupations-herb gardening, the cultivation of grapes and other fruit used in the manufacture of wines and ales, and the tending of fine sheep or horses-are not considered beneath the dignity of the High Men.
+Noble masters as well as ruder folk preside over the manors and farmsteads of Anórien and Ithilien.

+The nobility comprise most of the property owners of the Pelennor Fields.
 The townlands, as they are also known, encompass a rich and prestigious farming area, given their proximity to both Osgiliath and Minas Anor.
 Bounding the fields and pastures are the White Mountains, which rise sharply to the west, and the Great River to the east.
 Both are suitable habitats for a range of wildlife, from the benign to the mysterious and threatening.

-4.1 LOCAL AGRICULTURE
+4.I LOCAL AGRICULTURE

-NOTE: A typical farm of the Pelennor is described in Section 3.
+Note: A typical farm of the Pelennor is described in Section 3.1.

-Pelennor's well-protected farmlands grow many cash crops and goods which do not travel well.
-There are pens of geese, ducks and hens, especially the small but productive Black-backed Hen which can lay up to 150 eggs a year when well kept.
-There are also pigand rabbit-farmers who rear animals on an intensive basis in scyppens, sties and artificial warrens.
-In larger fields the great white cattle are herded producing fine fattened beef and rich milk from the superb pastureland.
+The Pelennor's well-protected farmlands produce many cash crops and foodstuffs which do not travel well.
+There are pens of geese, ducks, and hens, especially the small but productive black-backed hen which lays up to 150 eggs a year when well kept.
+Pig-and rabbit-farmers rear animals intensively within scyppens, sties, and artificial warrens.
+In larger fields, the great white cattle graze, yielding fine fattened beef and rich milk due to the superb pastureland.

-The people of Minas Anor also appreciate the delicious fruits grown in sunny orchards.
-Cherry, apple and some olive trees in sheltered areas are tended well in neat lines between which smaller stakes form the trellises for soft fruits: currants, gooseberries and cheselles, a small white fruit with a creamy texture.
-The orchards make excellent homes for beehives producing plain and scented honey.
+The people of Minas Anor also appreciate fruits grown in sunny orchards.
+Cherry, apple, and some olive trees (in sheltered areas) form neat lines between which smaller stakes create trellises for currants, gooseberries, and nimcoron, a small white fruit with a creamy texture.
+The orchards make excellent homes for beehives which yield plain and scented honey.

 Pigeons and small, plump game birds are raised and netted during the late autumn and winter to provide succulent seasonal fare.
-Along water courses (many of which are conduits and canals built by the Dúnedain to improve the irrigation and fertility of the townlands) are pools with fisheries and ponds where a wide variety of water plants are cultivated.
-One of the staple green vegetables is a species of watercress with large, crinkly leaves called galasenin.
-There are also lilies with edible roots, watermelons and a few water meadows where flowers are grown supplying florists in the cities' markets.
+Along water courses (many of which are conduits and canals built by the Dúnedain to improve the irrigation and fertility of the townlands) lie pools with fisheries and ponds where a wide variety of water plants are cultivated.
+One of the staple green vegetables is a species of watercress bearing large, crinkly leaves called galasenin.
+Lilies with edible roots, watermelons, and a few water meadows harboring flowers to supply florists add variety to the city's markets.